 An internal communication tool allows frontline workers to give the C-suite valuable feedback on the customer experience.
 Their insight and ideas can help your leadership team design strategies to improve the customer experience.

-Not all internal communication tools are created equal.
+Not all online communication tools are created equal.
 If you’re going to commit to promoting bottom-up communication within the company, then you need to be really picky about which technology you use to facilitate it.

 - Digital signage: Broadcast your company’s messaging everywhere — from the break room to the boardroom.